awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudformation-stackset-operationpreferences.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RegionConcurrencyType`  <a name="cfn-cloudformation-stackset-operationpreferences-regionconcurrencytype"></a>
-The concurrency type of deploying StackSets operations in regions, could be in parallel or one region at a time\.
+The concurrency type of deploying StackSets operations in Regions, could be in parallel or one Region at a time\.
 *Allowed values*: `SEQUENTIAL` \| `PARALLEL`
 *Required*: No
 *Type*: String